The University broadly uses four kinds of contract:

 - to cover staff absent on maternity leave, etc.

-As-and-when contracts (also known as casual contracts) are used where there is no mutual obligation on the parties.
-The College is not required to provide work, and if it does offer work, the worker is not obliged to accept it.
+Also known as casual contracts, they are used where there is no mutual obligation on the parties.
+The University is not required to provide work, and if it does offer work, the worker is not obliged to accept it.

 Each kind of contract has different legal and administrative advantages (and disadvantages) associated with them.
 These considerations will normally dictate which contract type is the most appropriate.